robotix/2020.robotix.in/_events/bricks.markdown

 * Maximum number of Time-outs allowed :1(1 min)

 * Restarts allowed : 1
 NOTE: Restarts will be given only for technical fault in the bot.
+A restart can not be taken due to less points in the run.

 **Scoring Formula:**

-* Correct identification via LED. ( + 30) (P)
+* Correct identification( + 30) (P)

 * Picking up blocks (+40) (Q)